 “My parents moved into a Life Plan Community with LifeCare® in 1981.
 They talked about the advantages of having on-site care.
 They said, ‘We’re not going to be a burden to you.’”

 Following the guiding principles of Heartfelt Connections, we believe the abilities that remain are far more important than those that are lost.
 We use reminiscence tools to foster connections between our team, residents, and family members as we celebrate your loved one’s life story and successes, one day at a time.
-With these insights, our highly skilled and compassionate team develop individualized plans to maintain resident’s purpose and quality of life.
+With these insights, our highly skilled and compassionate memory care team develop individualized dementia care plans to maintain resident’s purpose and quality of life.

 Benefits for your Loved One

 - Promotes dignity and a sense of pride and accomplishment in day-to-day activities

 - Supports improved self-worth, self-esteem, and overall health and well-being

 - Provides the comfort of knowing your loved one is enjoying the best quality of life possible